 These assets are subsequently measured at fair value through other comprehensive income i.e., subsequent changes in fair value of the instrument is recognised in other comprehensive income.
-Any dividend received on such instruments are recognised in Statement of Profit and Loss.
+Any dividend received on such instruments are recognised in of profit or loss.